 - Most credit card companies will charge off a consumer who does not pay on their revolving credit card account after six months

 - Just because a credit account is charged off does not mean that it relieves the consumers of the debt

 - Charged off accounts can be sold to third party collection agencies

-FHA Borrowers can qualify for FHA Loans with outstanding charge off accounts without having to settle the charge offs or pay off the charge off accounts according to FHA Guidelines On Charge Offs.
+Borrowers can qualify for FHA Loans with outstanding charge off accounts without having to settle the charge offs or pay off the charge off accounts according to FHA Guidelines On Charge Offs.

 - FHA Guidelines On Charge Offs state that a FHA Borrower does not have to pay off outstanding charge off accounts nor collection accounts to qualify for a FHA Loan